bonner/MortgageCalculator/README.md

 		$ ./mvnw install dockerfile:build

-- if you are using Gradle, execute the below cmd -

-		$ ./gradlew build docker

 - Run the docker image with the below cmd

 		$ docker run -p 8081:8080 -t mortgagecalculator/mortgate-calculator

 - Navigate to http://localhost:8081/swagger-ui.html#!/mortgage-calculator-controller to see the API documentation
 - Here 8081 is the Docker port and 8080 is the Tomcat port where is Spring Boot Application is 	running.

 contact bonner.mike@gmail.com for more details and queries.